NYUMedML/CNN_design_for_AD/README.md

 as MCI: group A if the prediction is AD, and group B if it is not.
 The graph shows the fraction of subjects that progressed to AD at diferent months following the frst scan diagnosed as MCI for both groups.
 Subjects in group A progress to AD at a signifcantly faster rate, suggesting that the features extracted by the deep-learning model may be predictive of the transition.
-The features extracted by the deep-learning model may be better predictive of the transition.

 <center>